juxtopposed/stacksorted/README.md

 3. You can add the images to `public/images`.
 4. There is a naming convention for images too: {category}-{number}.png The number follows the last existing image number.
 If you're adding the first site in a category, e.g., grainy, then it'd be grainy-1.png, followed by grainy-2.png, and so on.
+5. A GIF is added when it's helpful to show a preview animation of the element.
+It must have the same number as the image.
+This GIF will show in the modal only.

 Thank you for checking the project out!